charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

 {% include geo_scatter.html %}

-### Barplot Showing the Difference in Mean Temperature per Year to the Overall Mean Temperature
+### Barplot Showing the Difference in Mean Temperature per Year and Overall Mean Temperature

 The geographic visualization above shows that temperature is changing across stations.
 The following visualization answers the question: How is the mean temperature per year changing in comparison to the overall mean temperature?

-The function `diff_from_mean_temp` takes in the same arguments as the `query_climate_database`, country, year_begin, year_end, and month.
-With the returned data frame, it takes the mean temperature over the entire time period and then finds the difference between the mean temperature of each year and the overall mean temperature.
-This data is plotted on a barplot.
+The function `diff_from_mean_temp` takes in the same arguments as the `query_climate_database`: country, year_begin, year_end, and month.
+With the returned dataframe, it takes the mean temperature over the entire time period and then finds the difference between the mean temperature of each year and the overall mean temperature.
+This data is displayed on an interactive barplot.

 ```python
 def diff_from_mean_temp(country, year_begin, year_end, month):